zicat/tributary/doc/user_guide_config_detail.md

 Note:

-1. Using suitable blockSize like 32768.
-Lower value may cause disk iops high and higher value may cause source timeout.
+1. Using suitable blockSize, Lower value may cause disk iops high.
 2. Using suitable segmentSize like 4294967296.
 Lower value cause frequent file creation/deletion, higher value cause deleting expired files not timely.
 3. The purpose of setting flushForce=true is to reduce consumption delay, If the size of receive records is lower than